-As discussed in Section 6.2.8.2.1, PacifiCorp proposes to expand parking and reservoir access at Cresap Bay Park and Yale Park to mitigate the short-term loss of recreation access at Saddle Dam Park (PacifiCorp 2021c).
+As discussed in Section 6.2.8.2.1, PacifiCorp proposes and has acquired FERC approval to expand parking and reservoir access at Cresap Bay Park and Yale Park to mitigate the short-term loss of recreation access at Saddle Dam Park Day Use(PacifiCorp 2021c and FERC, 2022).
 No additional protection measures are proposed.

-Under the no-action alternative, there would be no construction activities that result in short-term closure of Saddle Dam Park.
+Under the no-action alternative, there would be no construction activities that result in short-term closure of Saddle Dam Park Day Use.
 PacifiCorp would maintain a maximum operating elevation of 480 feet amsl for Yale Reservoir indefinitely, or until seismic concerns are addressed for the Yale Saddle Dam.